ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

     3. Open the `/var/log/cloud-init-output.log` file.
     4. Use the `grep` command to search for the IP injection.
 There is an IPv4 address and an IPv6 link local address.

-3. Using the IPv6 address for the host, [restart the RMC services](https://www.ibm.com/support/pages/fixing-no-rmc-connection-error){: new_window}{: external}:
+3. Using the IPv6 address for the host, [refresh the RMC services](https://www.ibm.com/support/pages/fixing-no-rmc-connection-error){: new_window}{: external}:

     ```
     /opt/rsct/bin/rmcctrl -p